You are here

 Checked baggage rules vary depending on the routing, class of service and frequent flyer tier status.
 For flights between Australia and Canada and most other international routes, the standard allowances with no frequent flyer tier status are as follows:

-Premium Economy- Guests in Premium Economy are allowed two bags free of charge.
+Premium Economy Class: Guests in Premium Economy are allowed two bags free of charge.
 Each additional bag is $225.
 While the weight and size limits are identical to that of standard economy class, no overweight or oversized charges will apply when additional bag fee is paid.

-Business Class – The Business Class free bag allowance includes two 32kg bags with a maximum linear dimension for each bag of 158 cm (62 inches).
+Air Canada Signature Class: The Air Canada Signature Class free bag allowance includes two 32kg bags with a maximum linear dimension for each bag of 158 cm (62 inches).
 A third bag will be charged at $225.

 Check with your consultant for specific baggage allowances for your flight.